How To Have (And Maintain) Perfect Credit

 You: “Of course, I understand that, but I can pay a lot less in interest if I transfer my balance.
 I really need you to reduce the rate to 9% or so.”

-Don’t be angry.
-I have found that I am far more successful in all financial endeavors when being polite.
+Stay calm!
+We have found that customers are far more successful in all financial endeavors when being polite.
 These financial “gatekeepers” have angry people calling them all day long.
 Isn’t it nice not to get yelled at for once?
-I’ve found that if you’re nice and treat them with extra respect, they often return the favor and give you a little extra care.
+We’ve found that if you’re nice and treat them with extra respect, they often return the favor and give you a little extra care.